Fixed-point arithmetic: Applications

 A common use of decimal fixed-point is for storing monetary values, for which the complicated rounding rules of floating-point numbers are often a liability.
-For example, the open-source money management application GnuCash, written in C, switched from floating-point to fixed-point as of version 1.6, for this reason.
+For example, the open-source money management application GnuCash, written in C, switched from floating-point to fixed-point, as of version 1.6, for this reason.

 Binary fixed-point (binary scaling) was widely used from the late 1960s to the 1980s for real-time computing that was mathematically intensive, such as flight simulation and in nuclear power plant control algorithms.
 It is still used in many DSP applications and custom-made microprocessors.
 Computations involving angles would use binary angular measurement.

 Binary fixed point is used in the STM32G4 series CORDIC co-processors and in the discrete cosine transform algorithms used to compress JPEG images.

-Electronic instruments such as electricity meters and digital clocks often use polynomials to compensate for introduced errors, e.g. from temperature or power supply voltage.
+Electronic instruments such as electricity meters and real-time clocks often use polynomials to compensate for introduced errors, e.g., from temperature or power supply voltage.
 The coefficients are produced by polynomial regression.
-Binary fixed-point polynomials can utilize more bits of precision than floating-point and do so in fast code using inexpensive CPUs.
+Binary fixed-point polynomials can offer more bits of precision than floating-point and do so in fast code using inexpensive CPUs.
 Accuracy, crucial for instruments, compares well to equivalent-bit floating-point calculations, if the fixed-point polynomials are evaluated using Horner's method (e.g. y = ((ax + b)x + c)x + d) to reduce the number of times that rounding occurs, and the fixed-point multiplications utilize rounding addends.